 The fluffiest and crunchiest Greek Easter cookies (koulourakia) you have ever tasted!
 These sweet little Greek Easter cookies are super quick to bake, so much fun to make and highly addictive to eat!
 So consider yourself warned 🙂 This easy to follow traditional Greek koulourakia recipe makes 80 of these delicious festive Greek Easter cookies, plenty for everyone to try.
 And best of all?
 Have fun with the whole family kneading the koulourakia into braids, boats, little ‘S’s just like in the photos below!
-Serve over a hot cup of coffee and you have a match made in heaven…
+Serve over a hot cup of Greek coffee and you have a match made in heaven…

 Greek Koulourakia recipe – A delicious Greek Easter tradition